lfneves/F.O.R.G.E/SECURITY.md

 - Use rate limiting appropriately
 - Monitor security logs

-Thank you for helping keep WebFramework secure!
+Thank you for helping keep Forge secure!